-It is straightforward to show that the optimal labor participation decision is given by the following expression where w_t is the wage of the day.
-Implicitly, we assume that boat owners have perfect foresight of future wages.
+It is straightforward to show that the optimal labor participation decision is given by the following expression where $w_t$ is the wage of the day.
+This theoretical framework assumes that boat owners are able to forecast perfectly future wages.
 In the empirical application, we will instrument wages using factors that can affect the wage predictions of boat owners.